FREE DELIVERY

 Indoors:

 Tillandsias do well indoors, but they need bright, indirect light.
-Place your plant near a window with plenty of morning or late afternoon sun but which is not exposed to direct midday sunlight.
+Place your plant near a window with plenty of morning or late afternoon sun.
 Fluorescent lighting will be fine for a while, but will not be enough to sustain the plants, so a bright window is recommended.

 Outdoors:

-If you keep your plant outside, it can handle more sunlight because of the better air circulation, but still be mindful of too much harsh afternoon sun, which can burn and kill your plant.
+If you keep your plant outside, it can handle more sunlight due to better air circulation, but avoid harsh afternoon sun, which can burn and kill your plant.
 Growing under the roof of a verandah, under a tree where it gets dappled light all day or in a greenhouse under 40 to 50% shade cloth is ideal, and the plant will thrive.
 Just make sure it gets plenty air movement.

 When you receive your plant, it is advised to dip it in a bucket of water for a few seconds, shaking it around under water, to ensure it is properly hydrated after its journey.
 Ensure the plant is thoroughly dry before moving it to its new location.